mikgroup/sigpy/README.md

 	pip install sigpy

-For optional gpu support, the package requires ``cupy``.
+To enable GPU support, the package requires CuPy.

-For optional distributed programming support, the package requires ``mpi4py``.
+To enable distributed programming support, the package requires mpi4py.

 Alternatively, the package can be installed from source with the following requirements: